nilesr/HokieTickets/README.md

 - `destroy_session` - Given a session cookie, deletes it from the session database - essentially logging the user out.

 The session cookie is always called `auth`.
 More detailed comments on how these functions work are in the code.

+## License

+All code in the repository is copyright 2020 Niles Rogoff, Ankita Khera, Nathan Kennedy, Rachel Kitchen, and Sameer Dandekar